jnoaewhy/LastLight-Platform/README.md

 ## 📖 Overview

-**Last Light** is a production-ready mobile platform designed for **The Lantern Social House**, a Japanese-themed gaming arcade and karaoke venue in East Lansing, Michigan.
-The platform provides comprehensive venue management through four specialized mobile applications that work together in real-time.
+**Last Light** is a production-ready mobile platform designed for comprehensive venue management.
+Built for **The Lantern Social House**, a Japanese-themed gaming arcade and karaoke venue, the platform provides real-time operational control through four specialized mobile applications.

 **Built by:** JaQuan Earls
-**Timeline:** 8 weeks of intensive development
+**Development Timeline:** 8 weeks of intensive full-stack development
-**Status:** Beta-ready, full feature implementation complete
+**Status:** Beta-ready with full feature implementation

 ---

 ## 🎯 The Problem It Solves

-Gaming venues need systems that:
+Entertainment venues require sophisticated systems that can:
-- Track patron sessions and consumption in real-time
+- Track patron sessions and activity in real-time
-- Prevent impaired driving through safety interventions
+- Implement safety protocols and interventions
 - Manage staff operations and emergency response
 - Provide management oversight across all activities
-- Give owners god-mode control over every system
+- Enable owner-level control over system operations

-**Last Light solves all of this with a unified platform.**
+**Last Light addresses these challenges with a unified, real-time platform.**

 ---